maibennett/sta235/exampleSite/content/Project/_index.en.md

 At this stage, you should have a solid research question, as well as the data to tackle that question.

 {{% notice grading %}}
-**Research question:** The question at hand tackles one of the areas covered in this class, it is presented in a clear way, and it is motivated appropriately.
+**Research question:** The question at hand tackles one of the areas covered in this class, it is presented in a clear way, and it is motivated appropriately.<br>
-**Data description:** Appropriate plots and tables showing the relevant data.
+**Data description:** Appropriate plots and tables showing the relevant data.<br>
-**Analysis plan:** Clear roadmap on how the question will be tackled in terms of analysis.
+**Analysis plan:** Clear roadmap on how the question will be tackled in terms of analysis.<br>
 **Peer assessment:** Students will be evaluated by their peers in terms of their contributions and responsiblity.
 {{% /notice %}}